 Excellence in Group Practice Award

 This award recognizes outstanding contributions to the practice of group psychotherapy and/or other applied group interventions.
 This award honors any individual, agency or organization that provides exemplary group services to the community.
 The award will be presented at the APA Annual Convention.
-A cash award and plaque will be presented to the award winner.
+A plaque will be presented to the award winner.
 The awardee also will have a chance to present her or his work related to teaching group dynamics to a national audience.